Office of Research and Sponsored Programs

 If designated as such by the MUSC PI, each external investigator must complete the following form, unless the external investigator’s institution/organization is listed on the FDP Clearinghouse of Compliant Institutions and Entities.

 If an organization does not have a Conflict of Interest policy or cannot verify their policy is compliant with the PHS regulations, they must agree to follow the COI policy established and enforced by MUSC.
 This mandates completing the MUSC COI disclosure prior to proposal submission, updating the disclosure within 30 days should circumstances change from what was originally disclosed and ensuring the disclosure is not greater than 1 year old.
 For those entities choosing to comply with MUSC’s PHS compliant COI policies, they must complete and return the following form to MUSC’s ORSP.

 Additional information is available on the ORSP COI FAQs page.

 Changes to the PHS regulations require that MUSC take a pro-active role in identifying and managing potential financial conflicts of interest (FCOI).
 These regulations apply to MUSC and also to any sub-recipients and consultants (paid or unpaid) who are participating on a sponsored project.
 The following processes have been developed to ensure compliance with the regulations.

 External Contributors (i.e. individuals, consultants, collaborators, mentors, etc.):

-All external contributors meeting the PHS definition of investigator* (see definition below) must demonstrate they are fully PHS FCOI compliant.
-It is the responsibility of the Principal Investigator to make this determination for each external contributor to the project and document this using the External Contributor Listing Form.
+All external personnel meeting the PHS definition of investigator* (see definition below) must demonstrate they are fully PHS FCOI compliant.
+It is the responsibility of the Principal Investigator to make this determination for each external contributor to the project and document them using the External Investigator Listing Form.